 It’s hard not to be “single-minded” when you’re on the search for love (no pun intended).
 It’s easy to focus in on your desires in the here and now.
 But the truth is, finding a relationship is just part of God’s bigger story for your life.

 I think the most foundational truth that I’ve learned now that I’m a married woman, is that my life has far more to do with finding my purpose than it ever did with finding someone to marry.

-No matter who you are or what you’ve been through, my prayer is that you learn from my mistakes, because a simple perspective change can make all the difference in your life–and in your relationships.
+No matter who you are or what you’ve been through, my prayer is that you learn from my mistakes, and take some of this Christian dating advice to heart, because a simple perspective change can make all the difference in your life–and in your relationships.

 Looking for more Christian dating advice from an expert?
 Check out Debra’s book – written by a licensed professional counselor, but rooted in faith.
 If you’re dating, or thinking about dating, you need to get your hands on a copy of this life-changing message.
 True Love Dates is the one and only book you need to read about dating.
 Check out what the reviews are saying, and start reading to change your love life today!

 Debra’s New Book COMING MAY 2021!!
 PRE-ORDER TODAY!!